For Seattle’s park concierges, ‘negative behavior,’ giving directions and staying safe all part of the job

 Seattle Parks budgets $1 million a year for 10 concierges who rotate through 11 city parks, an amount that also includes events such as outdoor cinema and kids’ crafts.
 Other parks in the program include Victor Steinbrueck Park by the Pike Place Market, Hing Hay Park in the Chinatown-International District and Freeway Park over Interstate 5 near downtown.
 Hours for the concierges vary, but they’re working during the daytime, and are seasonal in some parks.

-In addition, the Seattle Downtown Association pays $258,000 a year for six “park ambassadors,” whose job is similar to the park concierges, at Westlake and Occidental parks.
+In addition, the Downtown Seattle Association pays $258,000 a year for six “park ambassadors,” whose job is similar to the park concierges, at Westlake and Occidental parks.

 The concierge program got its impetus in 2005 when a mayoral committee described downtown parks as “underused and uninviting, with most unsafe and unclean.”
 In a Jan.6, 2006, then-Mayor Greg Nickels declared it was time “to ‘reclaim’ downtown parks for everyone.”